GRPO is Secretly a Process Reward Model: Experiments

-All four $\lambda$-GRPO models reach a higher validation accuracy in fewer steps than their GRPO counterparts (see Figure \ref{fig_rwd_curves}): on average, $\lambda$-GRPO represents a more than 10\% increase over the standard GRPO validation accuracy\textemdash in less than half of the number of training steps.

-This increase in validation accuracy corresponds to improved performance on downstream reasoning tasks (see Table \ref{table_exp_res}).
-In total, the $\lambda$-GRPO models outperform standard GRPO on 15/20 cells (excluding average performance) in Table \ref{table_exp_res}, and they improve over the base Llama/Qwen models on 14/20 cells.
-Only the Llama $\lambda$-GRPO model with $\beta=0.04$ failed to outperform its GRPO counterpart on average downstream performance\textemdash this model still outperformed standard GRPO on a majority (3/5) of the tasks.
+In total, the $\lambda$-GRPO models outperformed standard GRPO on 15/20 cells (excluding average performance) in Table \ref{table_exp_res}, and they improved over the base models on 14/20 cells.
+Only the Llama $\lambda$-GRPO model with $\beta=0.04$ failed to outperform its GRPO counterpart on average downstream performance\textemdash although this model still outperformed standard GRPO on a majority (3/5) of the tasks.

-In addition, these performance gains result in effectively zero training slowdown: as we are merely \textit{detecting} $\gB(\sG)$ structures that occur during training\textemdash rather than \textit{generating} them \citep[e.g.][]{kazemnejad2025vineppo,hou-etal-2025-treerl,yang2025treerpo}\textemdash the added computational cost from $\lambda$-GRPO (vs. standard GRPO) is negligible.
+In addition, all four $\lambda$-GRPO models reached a higher validation accuracy in fewer steps than their GRPO-tuned counterparts (see Figure \ref{fig_rwd_curves}): on average, $\lambda$-GRPO represents a more than 10\% increase over the standard GRPO validation accuracy\textemdash in less than half of the number of training steps.